-You doctor should make sure you understand the information they have given you.8 They should ask if you have any questions and answer these honestly.
+Your doctor should make sure you understand the information they have given you.
+They should ask if you have any questions and answer these honestly.

-If you want to talk to your doctor about your medication you can do this any time.
-You could write a list of your questions before your appointment.
-There are some examples of questions at the end of this factsheet.
+If you want to talk to your doctor about your medication book an appointment with them.
+You can write a list of your questions before your appointment.
+There are some examples of questions in the checklist at the end of this page.

 If you research medication on the internet you should only use reliable sources.
-You can download copies of Patient Information Leaflets from The Medicines and Healthcare Products Regulatory Agency website by using this link: www.mhra.gov.uk/spc-pil/index.htm
+You can download copies of Patient Information Leaflets.
+You can get these from The Medicines and Healthcare Products Regulatory Agency website by using this link:

 You can also go to your pharmacist for a Medicines Use Review (MUR).
 This is a free service.
 In an MUR you can speak to a pharmacist about all the medications you are taking.
 They can explain what your medications are for.
 They can also tell you about any potential side effects.

 Medications can vary in how long they take to start to work.
 For example, some antidepressants can work straight away.
 Or they might take a few weeks.